Signature Treadmill Desk Review

 Two-button Up/Down Controller

-If you’re looking for high-end, traditionally elegant furniture as your highest priority then Signature has a broad range of desk styles and beautiful finishes to choose from.
+|If you’re looking for high-end, traditionally elegant furniture as your highest priority then Signature has a broad range of desk styles and beautiful finishes to choose from.
 Signature no longer offers their own treadmill bases (which were poorly rated) but now bundle in the venerable LifeSpan TR1200 base (WorkWhileWalking's Editor's Pick for light-to-medium duty applications) as most other integrated treadmill desk vendors do.

-We used to recommend avoiding Signature's Pace XR100, XR200 and XR300 treadmill bases but since they have wisely chosen to discontinue these models and substituted them with LifeSpan's treadmill bases we have no concerns there.
+|We used to recommend avoiding Signature's Pace XR100, XR200 and XR300 treadmill bases but since they have wisely chosen to discontinue these models and substituted them with LifeSpan's treadmill bases we have no concerns there.
 However, the company’s reputation and internet marketing practices remain very shady.
 No independent user reviews of their products are available on the Internet; their own reviews are curated or invented.
 Even with infinitesimally low independent internet traffic scores they have ranked themselves as "#1 in the treadmill desk industry for the past four years" (cough, gasp, sputter).
 They warranty policy seems sketchy and doesn't cover labor at all.

 Desks versus Treadmill Bases

-If you're looking for something truly custom-grained they may be a very good vendor for it - that's beyond the scope of this product review - but as for off-the-shelf product their desks are generally overpriced compared to the competition.
-All their desk products are handcrafted in a family-operated plant based in Fort Wayne, Indiana.
+If you’re looking for something truly custom-grained they may be a very good vendor for it – that’s beyond the scope of this product review – but as for off-the-shelf product their desks are generally overpriced compared to the competition.
+All their desk products are handcrafted in a family-operated plant that is based in Fort Wayne, Indiana.

 Signature offers three different desk models and (on some of their websites) a choice between the three LifeSpan treadmill bases (the TR800, TR1200 and TR5000); on the company’s main website they only offer the TR1200, which is great unless you really need a TR5000 for a heavy-duty application like a shared departmental treadmill desk workstation (or better yet, a more modern unit like the iMovR ThermoTread GT).